 If you don’t mark the clues, you’re more likely to forget what you’re looking for.
 If that happens, the ACT English will trick you into choosing an option that “sounds good” over an option that actually answers the question.

-If you were to read the essay, you’d discover that Florida, Utah, California, and Nevada aren’t mentioned in the essay.
-While the other answers may sound prettier, more fun, eloquent, or better written, Option A gives us what the question asked for.
+While other answers may sound prettier, more fun, eloquent, or better written, the choice that says “and as yet only” gives us what the question asked for.
 So, that’s what we’ll pick.

 When we tutor students, we often get some resistance from them on this advice.
 They’re not used to annotating.
 They’ve done fine without it so far.
 So, why should they do it now?